-Coronavirus hits Brazilian economy, senior politicians diagnosed
+Coronavirus thumps Brazil, prompting nationwide cries of 'Bolsonaro Out!'

 Seven cities neighboring Sao Paulo, Brazil’s biggest metropolis, said they would begin reducing municipal transportation until a total shutdown from March 29 onward.

-But critics said Bolsonaro played down the gravity of the situation and failed to encourage social distancing from the start.
-On Sunday, he cheered on public demonstrations and took selfies with supporters who staged a rally outside the presidential palace.

-Brazilians who were upset with the president’s handling of the crisis banged pots and pans and shouted “Out with Bolsonaro” from their windows on Tuesday evening in Sao Paulo, Rio de Janeiro and other big cities, in a spontaneous protest.

-Reporting by Gabriela Mello in Sao Paulo and Pedro Fonseca in Rio de Janeiro; Additional reporting by Anthony Boadle and Jake Spring in Brasilia, Alberto Alerigi Jr. in Sao Paulo; writing by Brad Haynes, Editing by Bernadette Baum, Grant McCool and Diane Craft
+Reporting by Gabriela Mello in Sao Paulo and Pedro Fonseca in Rio de Janeiro; Additional reporting by Anthony Boadle and Jake Spring in Brasilia, Alberto Alerigi Jr. in Sao Paulo; writing by Brad Haynes; Editing by Bernadette Baum, Diane Craft and Grant McCool